eficode-academy/git-katas/reverted-merge/README.md

 prudent, you do this on a branch `integrate-library-1.2.4`.

 Unfortunately, you discover after your merge that the library has a bug, which has to be fixed by this other team.
-To prevent from releasing it into production, you decide to revert the merge commit.
+To prevent the bug from being released into production, you decide to revert the merge commit.

 ## The task
 * Revert the merge commit